 Good sources of thiamin

 Thiamin deficiency is generally found in countries where the dietary staple is white rice.
-Deficiencies in the Western world are generally caused by excessive alcohol intake and/or a very poor diet.
-Symptoms include – confusion, irritability, poor arm or leg (or both) coordination, lethargy, fatigue and muscle weakness.
+Deficiencies in the Western world are generally caused by and/or a very poor diet.
+Symptoms include – confusion, irritability, poor arm or leg (or both) coordination, lethargy, and muscle weakness.

 Beriberi is a condition caused by thiamin deficiency and affects the cardiovascular, muscular, gastrointestinal and nervous systems.
 It can be classified as ‘wet’ and ‘dry’ beriberi.
 ‘Dry’ beriberi affects the nervous symptom while ‘wet’ beriberi affects the cardiovascular system.